shardzilla204/Ping-App/README.md

 # Ping Application
- A project made with Vue.js and Firebase
+ A messaging web application made with Vue.js and Firebase

 ## Versions
 ##### v 1.0.1.4